Charles Bennett (screenwriter): Playwright

-Early Screenplays
+Early screenplays

 The success of Blackmail led to British International offering him a contract in September 1931 to deliver three film stories a year for two years.
 He was reunited with Alfred Hitchcock and they collaborated on a story for Bulldog Drummond, to be called Bulldog Drummond's Baby.
 However Hitchcock then directed some films which flopped and BIP chose not to proceed with the project.

 While at BIP he wrote stories for as yet filmed books: Death on the Footplate, The Parrot Whistles, High Speed, Love My Dog and Fireman Save My Child.

 Bennett provided the story for a number of low-budget movies for George King who he later called the "world's worst director": Number, Please (1931); Deadlock (1931), which was a big hit; Midnight (1931), the latter based on his play; and Two Way Street (1932).

 Bennett wrote and directed the play Sensation (1931), a melodrama, but it was not a success, although it was adapted into a film.

 He followed it with another play Big Business (1932), which Bennett also directed and appeared in alongside his then-wife Maggie.
 But by now he had given up acting to focus on writing.

 Bennett wrote a short film, Partners Please (1932), and did an early film for John Paddy Carstairs, Paris Plane (1933).

 Bennett wrote Mannequin (1933); The House of Trent (1933); Matinee Idol (1933) for King; Hawley's of High Street (1933), a rare comedy for Bennett; The Secret of the Loch (1934), the first film shot on location in Scotland; Warn London (1934); an adaptation of his play Big Business (1934); and Gay Love (1934).
 A number of these films were written in collaboration with publicist and story writer Billie Bristow; she and Bennett would work on eight films together in all.
+Bennett said " I wrote about ten movies during that period, I suppose.
+I’d write the damned things in a month or less and be paid about 300 pounds for them, which wasn’t bad in those days."

 In 1934 he wrote the play Heart's Desire which he later regarded as the best play he wrote and the only one he loved but it was never produced.